NaverPayDev/pite/README.md

 - Supports `preserveModules` and `preserveDirectives` by default:
   - `preserveModules`: Maintains the original source directory structure when bundling.
 This allows direct imports of individual modules and enhances tree shaking.
   - `preserveDirectives`: Preserves directives like `'use client'` in the bundling process to ensure expected behavior in specific runtime environments.
 - Automatically excludes external dependencies (`dependencies`, `peerDependencies`) in `package.json` to prevent unnecessary code from being bundled.
+If a package installed in `devDependencies` is executed within the project, it will not be treated as an external dependency and will be included in the bundle.
+If a package needs to be included in the bundle, it is appropriate to specify it in `dependencies` or `peerDependencies`.
+Please list only packages that are used exclusively in the development environment under `devDependencies`.
 - While best practices are provided by default, pite offers flexible build options that can be adjusted to meet project-specific requirements.

 ### Build Validation with `publint`